imadmali/data-engineering/platforms/elasticsearch.md

 ## Query DSL

-The sections that follow will use query DSL.
+The sections that follow will use Elasticsearch query DSL.
 It's quite different from traditional SQL.
-You have to specify your queries in JSON format.
+You have to specify your queries in JSON format and send them through a REST API.
 Elasticsearch has extensive documentation on [query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) on their website.

-## Select
+### Select

 Return data from specified fields only.